The Waiting Rooms, Warkworth, Northumberland, UK

 - Books - trains and railways, reference, fiction, and board games.

-- Clock radio and alarm with charging station for Ipod.
+- Clock radio and alarm with charging station.

 - All bed linen and towels provided.